Having more fun than a human being should be allowed to have.

 This program is improv.

-I didn't tell the broadcast engineer where I was going, because I didn't know.
+I didn't tell the broadcast engineer where I was going because I didn't know.

-Everybody, I mean, it's it's just it's amazing.
+Everybody, I mean, it's amazing.

-I've been meeting a lot of people lately doing the Haney Project, and they asked me how you do the show.
+I've been meeting a lot of people lately doing the Haney Project, and they asked me how do you do the show.

 I said, it's all improv.